Apply eVisa

 Despite its business-friendly environment, challenges exist:

-• Limited Local Workforce – Skills gap in specialized industries.
+• Limited Local Workforce: Skills gap in specialised industries.

 Partnering with a local business consultant can help navigate these challenges.